NBA champion Thomas Bryant holds basketball camp for youth

 “I was just running the play,” said Bryant.
 “That’s the crazy thing about it people don’t understand it that was the play to run.
 I saw all the cameras come out and I was like, ‘Why are all the cameras out?’
 As soon as he made the shot I was like ‘Oh Yeah!'”.

-However the most surreal moment of them all is getting his jersey hung inside of this YMCA.
-The same place he spent countless of hours as a kid.
+However, the most surreal moment of them all is getting his jersey hung inside of this YMCA.
+The same place he spent countless of hours at as a kid.